chargebyte/chargebyte-docs/docs/source/getting_started.rst

 .. include:: ../../includes/connecting.inc

+.. include:: ../../includes/first_fw_update.inc

 Initial Configuration
 ---------------------

-Now you are connected to the CCY and we can take a deeper look at the initial configuration.
+Now you are connected to the Charge Control Y and we can take a deeper look at the initial configuration.

 The configuration files of the EVerest charging stack are stored in the directory "/etc/everest".
 EVerest uses the YAML format for the configuration files.
 EVerest runs as a systemd service that by default uses "/etc/everest/config.yaml" as a configuration setup.
-If you take a look at the content of the configuration file, you will see that it is only a reference to the "bsp-only-dc.yaml" file.
+If you take a look at the content of the configuration file, you will see that it is only a reference to the "bsp-only.yaml" file.

 .. note::
    If you create an own configuration file, you can also store it in the "/etc/everest" directory